Qantas Offers Status Renewals with Points

 Qantas is giving selected frequent flyers the opportunity to buy a status extension with points.
 Photo: Qantas.

-Qantas is offering selected Gold and Platinum frequent flyers the option to pay for 12-month status extensions using frequent flyer points.
+Qantas is proactively offering selected Gold and Platinum frequent flyers the option to pay for 12-month status extensions for fixed amounts of points.

-This exclusive offer isn’t available to everyone.
-Qantas is only inviting selected frequent flyers to renew their status with points.
-And there’s no guarantee you’ll get an offer.
+This offer isn’t available to everyone.
+Qantas is only inviting selected frequent flyers to renew their status with points, and there’s no guarantee you’ll get an offer.

 How many Qantas points would you need to spend to renew status?

-Selected Qantas Frequent Flyer Gold members have been offered 12-month status extensions for a cost of 80,000 Qantas points.
+Eligible Gold frequent flyers are being offered 12-month status extensions for a cost of 80,000 Qantas points.
 Gold frequent flyers normally need to earn at least 600 status credits during their membership year to renew their status.

 You would normally need to earn 1,200 status credits during your membership year to renew Platinum status.
 Photo: Qantas.

 If your Qantas Gold or Platinum membership is due to expire in the coming weeks, you may receive an email from Qantas Frequent Flyer.
-The email invites eligible members to call the Frequent Flyer Service Centre to learn more about the exclusive offer.
+The email invites eligible members to call a dedicated phone number to learn more about their retention offer.

 Not everyone will receive this offer